Daemon

 Trigger a Flow when a Case is closed.
 Pass the case description and comments to the agent, then write the summary back to a custom field.

-Multi-Turn Qualification Flow
+Multi-Turn Lead Qualification

 Classify Incoming Emails